hemantranvir/nft-backend/README.md

 - We can use microservices to make the backend architecture more scalable
 - Error handling can be improved a lot
 - Better queing system for fetching nfts if the job fails etc. Using bullmq to schedule jobs
+- For the test task, the API keys etc. are commited in the github repo but should be avoided in production